Stagecraft: Ancient Greece

-On the audience-side of the skene, what are now known as flats could be hung.
+On the audience side of the skene, what are now known as flats could be hung.
 Flats evolved from one-sided to two-sided painted flats, which would be mounted and centered on a rotating pin.
 Rope would run around each consecutive pin, allowing the flats to be turned for scene changes.
 The double-sided-flat eventually evolved into the periaktos.

 Greek stagecraft was essential to the storytelling of its works.
 An ekkyklema, similar to a contemporary wagon, was used to present the death of a character by rolling out their dead body, instead of showing their death onstage.
 The mechane, a crane for lifting actors over the skene, supported the conclusions of plays, whose storylines were often suddenly resolved by the introduction of a god.
 The mechane is the literal source for the contemporary phrase deus ex machina.
 Performances were lit by sunlight, often taking advantage of the particular time of day to support the story.

-Europe
+Medieval Europe

+Plays of medieval times were held in different towns and cities, often performed by traveling troupes.
+Like many of their secular counterparts, Churches wanted to spread the message of Christianity via music and plays.
+By 1300, the performance of liturgical dramas in churches became widespread across Western Europe, and so began the use of mansion stages.
+A mansion stage is a small wooden platform with supports and a roof, commonly used to represent specific locations (such as Heaven or Hell).
+The acting area of the stage was called the platea; mansions were placed around the platea, and actors would move between these mansions.
+As the actors moved between them, the platea would take on the scenic identity of each mansion.

-Plays of Medieval times were held in different places such as the streets of towns and cities, performed by traveling, secular troupes.
-Some were also held in monasteries, performed by church-controlled groups, often portraying religious scenes.
-The playing place could represent many different things such as indoors or outdoors (as in the Cornish plen-an-gwary amphitheatres).
+Medieval stages were designed to be erected both indoors or outdoors (as in the Cornish plen-an-gwary amphitheatres).
 They were played in certain places so the props could be used for the play.
-Songs and spectacles were often used in plays to enhance participation.
+Songs and spectacles were often used in plays to encourage audience participation.